 What is the “revolving door”?
 After completing their bureaucratic or political terms, heads of state agencies may enter the sector they formerly regulated.
 Conversely, it is common to see private sector executives join public sector agencies and exert regulatory responsibilities over their initial private industries.
 In both cases, there is a significant risk that the public responsibilities held by these “revolving door regulators” be undermined by private interests.
 Such situations are referred to as conflicts of interest.

-The revolving door has been pinpointed by the OECD as having bad effects on the economy, and even as being one major cause of the 2008 crisis.
-This phenomenon, common in most industrialized countries, leads to conflicts of interest that may seriously distort economies.
+The revolving door has been pinpointed by the OECD as having bad effects on economies, and even as being a major cause of the 2008 financial crisis.
+This phenomenon, common in most industrialized countries, leads to conflicts of interest which may seriously distort economies.

-By measuring the concentration of revolved regulators among private firms, the revolving door indicator measures the inequality of influence of politically-connected firms, thereby highlighting one key process through which conflicts of interest arise.
+By measuring the concentration of “revolving door regulators” in private firms, the revolving door indicator measures the unfair influence of politically-connected firms, thereby highlighting one key process through which conflicts of interest arise.

 Version : 2015-03-01

 Data collected by the authors from official company websites, LexisNexis Academic, and OneSource (Avention), and cross-checked with data from OpenSecrets.org website and biographies provided by government agency websites (Securities and Exchange Commission and Treasury), social network websites (LinkedIn), and business websites (Businessweek, Business Insider, Bloomberg).